ndr-repo/PS_Troubleshooters/README.md

 ## Summary

-Windows troubleshooting scripts for a quick grid view of various application, system, or security errors.
+Windows Event Log scripts for a searchable grid view of application, system, or security errors.
 Works on endpoints and servers.

 Verified working for the following operating systems:
 - Windows 11